Flurpiridaz (18F): Synthesis

 Methyl p-(hydroxymethyl)benzoate undergoes reaction with ethylene oxide with boron trifluoride etherate and dichloromethane to yield 2-hydroxyethyl ether.
 Then, the hydroxy group is substituted with tert-butyldimethylsilyl chloride (TMS-Cl) in dimethylformamide (DMF).
 Next, the ester is reduced into an according alcohol using lithium aluminium hydride (LAH) in tetrahydrofuran.
 The newly created hydroxy moiety undergoes addition with 2-tert-butyl-4-chloro-5-hydroxy-pyridazin-3-one.
-The TBSO group is then substituted with a tosyl group with a two-step reaction using (1) tetra-n-buthylammonium fluoride (TBAF) in THF and (2) tosyl chloride in 4-dimethylaminopyridine (DMAP), triethylamine (TEA) and dichloromethane.
+The TBSO group is then substituted with a tosyl group with a two-step reaction using (1) tetra-n-butylammonium fluoride (TBAF) in THF and (2) tosyl chloride in 4-dimethylaminopyridine (DMAP), triethylamine (TEA) and dichloromethane.
 To create the final radiolabelled radiopharmaceutical, potassium fluoride-18 is used.
 This step is performed using kryptofix, a phase-transfer catalyst, and acetonitrile.
 Kryptofix (5-decyl-4,7,13,16,21-pentaoxa-1,10-diazabicyclo[8.8.5]tricosane), a cryptand, increases the solubility of the fluoride ion in organic solvents (here, acetonitrile), by chelating it.

 History

-Flurpiridaz F-18 is a fluorine 18-labeled agent developed by Lantheus Medical Imaging for the diagnosis of coronary artery disease.
+Flurpiridaz F-18 is a fluorine 18-labeled agent, developed by Lantheus Medical Imaging for the diagnosis of coronary artery disease.

-The efficacy and safety of flurpiridaz (^{18}F) were evaluated in two prospective, multicenter, open-label clinical studies in adults with either suspected CAD (Study 1: NCT03354273) or known or suspected CAD (Study 2: NCT01347710).
-Study 1 evaluated the sensitivity (ability to designate an imaged patient with disease as positive) and specificity (ability to designate an imaged patient without disease as negative) of flurpiridaz (^{18}F) for the detection of significant CAD in subjects with suspected CAD who were scheduled for invasive coronary angiography (ICA).
+The efficacy and safety of flurpiridaz (^{18}F) was evaluated in two prospective, multicenter, open-label clinical studies in adults with either suspected CAD (Study 1: NCT03354273) or known or suspected CAD (Study 2: NCT01347710).
+Study 1 evaluated the sensitivity (ability to designate an imaged patient with disease as positive) and specificity (ability to designate an imaged patient without disease as negative) of flurpiridaz (^{18}F) for the detection of significant CAD in subjects with suspected CAD, who were scheduled for invasive coronary angiography (ICA).
 Across three flurpiridaz (^{18}F) imaging readers, estimates of sensitivity ranged from 74% to 89% and estimates of specificity ranged from 53% to 70% for CAD defined as at least 50% narrowing of an artery.

-Study 2 evaluated the sensitivity and specificity of flurpiridaz (^{18}F) for the detection of significant CAD in subjects with known or suspected CAD who had ICA without intervention within 60 days prior to imaging or were scheduled for ICA.
+Study 2 evaluated the sensitivity and specificity of flurpiridaz (^{18}F) for the detection of significant CAD in subjects with known or suspected CAD, who had ICA without intervention within 60 days prior to imaging or were scheduled for ICA.
 Across three flurpiridaz (^{18}F) imaging readers, estimates of sensitivity ranged from 63% to 77% and estimates of specificity ranged from 66% to 86% for CAD defined as at least 50% narrowing of an artery.

 Society and culture

 Legal status

 Flurpiridaz (^{18}F) was approved for medical use in the United States in September 2024.
-In the European Union, it is still undergoing a phase three clinical trial.
+In the European Union, it is, as of 2026, undergoing a phase three clinical trial.